Adaptive quantum dynamics with the time-dependent variational Monte Carlo method: Results

 We now consider the quench $g=(0.5 \to 1)$ in the 32-spin TFI chain.
 The initial ground state, prepared in the ferromagnetic phase, evolves under a Hamiltonian at the quantum critical point, so that simulating the quantum correlations generated by the quench is especially challenging~\cite{quench_critical_point}.
 In this case, we employ a particularly expressive ansatz, a RBM with density $d=15$, corresponding to $496$ variational parameters in our setup.
 We set the LITE threshold to $\lambda^2_\text{LITE} = 10^{-3} \cdot \operatorname{Var}(\hat{H})/\hbar^2$, and employ pseudoinverse regularization with a tolerance of $10^{-7}$.

-The curve with circular markers in Fig.~\ref{fig:RBM_0.5to1}(a) shows the evolution of the transverse magnetization $\sigma_x$ for an atVMC simulation that employs collective parameter updates but no mechanism to prevent overparameterization.
+The curve with circular markers in Fig.~\ref{fig:RBM_0.5to1}(b) shows the evolution of the transverse magnetization $\sigma_x$ for an atVMC simulation that employs collective parameter updates but no mechanism to prevent overparameterization.
 In this case, the adaptive adjustment of the number of active parameters is insufficient to avoid instabilities.
-This is due to the difficulty of the quench: after a certain point, even the full expressivity of the ansatz cannot keep the LITE below the threshold.
-As shown in Fig.~\ref{fig:RBM_0.5to1}(b), the algorithm responds by activating all available parameters in an attempt to reduce the error.
+Such instabilities are clearly visible in Fig.~\ref{fig:RBM_0.5to1}(a) where the evolution of the energy per spin is shown: in any stable tVMC or atVMC simulation, the energy is conserved throughout the evolution; thus, the presence of discontinuities, as observed here, provides a clear signature of numerical instabilities.
+This is due to the difficulty of the quench: after a certain time, even the full expressivity of the ansatz cannot keep the LITE below the threshold.
+As shown in Fig.~\ref{fig:RBM_0.5to1}(c), the algorithm responds by activating all available parameters in an attempt to reduce the error.
 However, this also reintroduces many irrelevant parameters, which contributes to the onset of instabilities.

 This issue is addressed by the overparameterization prevention scheme described in Sec.~\ref{subsubsec:significance}.
-The curve with triangular markers in Fig.~\ref{fig:RBM_0.5to1}(a) shows the evolution of $\sigma_x$ for an atVMC simulation that incorporates this control mechanism with significance threshold $\eta_{\text{sig}}^2 = 5 \cdot 10^{-3}$, which successfully prevents instabilities.
+The curve with triangular markers in Fig.~\ref{fig:RBM_0.5to1}(b) shows the evolution of $\sigma_x$ for an atVMC simulation that incorporates this control mechanism with significance threshold $\eta_{\text{sig}}^2 = 5 \cdot 10^{-3}$, which successfully prevents instabilities, as further confirmed by the good energy conservation shown in Fig.~\ref{fig:RBM_0.5to1}(a).
 The transverse magnetization remains compatible with the exact dynamics up to a certain point in the simulation, beyond which deviations arise due to the challenging nature of this quench.
-As shown in Fig.~\ref{fig:RBM_0.5to1}(b), even when the LITE exceeds the threshold, not all parameters are activated---an outcome of the overparameterization control scheme.
-Fig.~\ref{fig:RBM_0.5to1}(c) compares the squared LITE for the two simulations---with and without this control mechanism---and shows that, while the control scheme yields a slightly higher LITE, it remains of the same order of magnitude, while achieving substantially improved stability.
+As shown in Fig.~\ref{fig:RBM_0.5to1}(c), even when the LITE exceeds the threshold, not all parameters are activated---an outcome of the overparameterization control scheme.
+Fig.~\ref{fig:RBM_0.5to1}(d) compares the squared LITE for the two simulations---with and without this control mechanism---and shows that, while the control scheme yields a slightly higher LITE, it remains of the same order of magnitude, while achieving substantially improved stability.